 For any leftover filled and frosted cupcakes, store them in an airtight container at room temperature for about 3 days.

-Top Tips
+Expert Tips

 - Use an oven thermometer to check the true temperature of your oven.

-- Don’t overfill the cupcake cases as this can lead to mishappen cupcakes.
+- Don't overfill the cupcake cases, as this can lead to misshapen cupcakes.

 - Ensure the butter and cream cheese are at room temperature before baking.

-- Ensure the cupcakes have cooled properly before frosting them.
+- Ensure the cupcakes have cooled completely before frosting.

 Check your oven's temperature and ensure you haven't overfilled the cupcake cases.
 Overfilling the cases can result in misshapen cupcakes.